Burundi profile - Leaders

 - 2 June 2016

 - From the section Africa

 Pierre Nkurunziza, a former Hutu rebel leader, became the first president to be chosen in democratic elections since the start of Burundi's civil war in 1994.

-The 2005 vote was one of the final steps in a peace process intended to end years of fighting between Hutu rebels and the Tutsi-controlled army.
+His election by parliamentarians in 2005 was one of the final steps in a peace process intended to end years of fighting between Hutu rebels and the Tutsi-controlled army.

 Born in 1964 in Ngozi province, Pierre Nkurunziza trained as a sports teacher.
 His father, a former MP, was killed in ethnic violence in 1972.

 He joined the Hutu rebellion in 1995 and rose through the ranks to become head of the Forces for Defence of Democracy (FDD) in 2001.
 He sustained a serious mortar injury during the conflict.
 The married father of five is a born-again Christian.